nubank/state-flow/README.md

   {:count 0})
 ```

-Or wrap that in a helper:
+Or wrap it in a helper:

 ``` clojure
 (defn repeat-step [n step]